 Students currently attending school outside Perry Township can apply for inter-district transfer.
-Elementary inter-district transfer applications are open for a brief period and are approved based on available space and good standing status.
-For more information visit our elementary transfer website.
-Secondary inter-district transfer applications are open for a time window March-May.
-Once a transfer is approved, a new form does not need to be completed each year unless your demographics change.
-For more information visit our secondary transfer website.
+Elementary and Secondary inter-district transfer applications will be accepted until August 29, 2025 for Semester 1 and until January 12, 2026 for Semester 2.
+Applications received after these dates will be considered for the following semester.
+Once a transfer is approved, a new form does not need to be completed each year unless the student is moving from from the 5th grade to the 6th grade or your demographics change.
+For more information, visit our elementary and secondary transfer website.